jyotitripathi27/Bolttedex/README.md

 API Endpoints

 GET /api/pokemons?limit=30&offset=0
-- Fetches a list of Pokémon.
+- Fetches a list of Pokemon.

 Response:

-- 200 - Returns an array of Pokémon objects.
+- 200 - Returns an array of Pokemon objects.
 - 404 - No record found.
 - 500 - Internal Server Error.